mapmf/punch-clock/README.md

 # Punch Clock
-A Rest API to manage employee's clocks
+A Rest API to manage employee's clocks developed with Spring Boot

 To run tests please turn **spring.profiles.active** to **test** in application.properties first